Nicole Daedone

-Nicole Daedone (born August 24, 1967) is an American writer, business executive, and convicted felon.
-She founded and became the CEO of OneTaste in the San Francisco Bay Area.
-A federal jury convicted Daedone for the crime of forced labor conspiracy in a scheme enriching herself while subjecting OneTaste members to "economic, sexual, emotional and psychological abuse; surveillance; indoctrination; and intimidation."
+Nicole Anne Daedone (born August 24, 1967) is an American writer and entrepreneur, convicted of running a forced labor conspiracy as the CEO of the company she co-founded in 2004, OneTaste.
+A federal jury in 2025 convicted Daedone for the crime of forced labor conspiracy in a scheme enriching herself while subjecting OneTaste members to "economic, sexual, emotional and psychological abuse; surveillance; indoctrination; and intimidation."
+In 2026, she was sentenced to 9 years imprisonment, and forfeiture of the $12 million she received for the sale of her share of the company.